patlollaraghavi799/sql-data-cleaning-project/README.md

 ---

-## 🎯 Objectives
+## 🎯 Project Objectives

-- Create a staging table for safe data cleaning
+- Clean and prepare raw data for analysis
-- Identify and remove duplicate records
+- Remove duplicate records
 - Standardize inconsistent values
-- Remove unnecessary spaces
-- Format date values correctly
 - Handle missing and null values
-- Delete records with insufficient data
-- Prepare a clean dataset for further analysis
+- Convert date formats
+- Explore the cleaned dataset to identify trends and insights

 ---

 ## 🛠 SQL Concepts Used

-- CREATE TABLE
-- INSERT INTO
+- Window Functions (`ROW_NUMBER()`)
 - Common Table Expressions (CTEs)
-- Window Functions (`ROW_NUMBER()`)
+- Joins
 - UPDATE
 - DELETE
 - ALTER TABLE
-- JOIN
 - String Functions (`TRIM()`)
 - Date Functions (`STR_TO_DATE()`)
+- Aggregate Functions
+- GROUP BY
+- ORDER BY

 ---

-## 📈 Data Cleaning Steps
+## 🧹 Data Cleaning Process

-### 1. Created a Staging Table
-Copied the original dataset into a staging table to preserve the raw data.
+- Created a staging table to preserve the original dataset

-### 2. Removed Duplicate Records
-Used the `ROW_NUMBER()` window function to identify duplicate rows and removed them.

-### 3. Standardized Data
+- Identified and removed duplicate records
+- Standardized company, industry, and country values
-- Removed extra spaces from company names
+- Removed extra spaces and corrected inconsistent entries
-- Standardized industry names (e.g., Crypto)
-- Corrected country names
-- Converted dates into SQL DATE format
+- Converted date values into SQL DATE format

-### 4. Handled Missing Values
-- Replaced blank industry values where possible using self joins
+- Handled missing values where possible
-- Removed records containing insufficient information
+- Removed records with insufficient information

-### 5. Final Cleanup
-Dropped temporary columns used during the cleaning process

-## 📚 What I Learned

-Through this project, I gained hands-on experience with:

-- SQL data cleaning techniques
-- Window functions
-- Data standardization
-- Handling missing values
-- Working with dates in SQL
-- Preparing datasets for analysis
+- Prepared a clean dataset for analysis

 ---

+## 📊 Data Exploration

+After cleaning the dataset, I performed exploratory data analysis to better understand layoff trends.

+Some of the analyses included:

+- Companies with the highest layoffs
+- Industry-wise layoffs
+- Country-wise layoffs
+- Year-wise and monthly layoff trends
+- Stage-wise layoffs
+- Percentage of employees laid off
+- Ranking companies based on total layoffs
+- Additional SQL queries to explore patterns and insights

+---

+## 📚 Key Learning Outcomes

+Through this project, I gained hands-on experience in:

+- Cleaning real-world datasets using SQL
+- Working with Window Functions and CTEs
+- Handling duplicate and missing data
+- Standardizing inconsistent values
+- Performing exploratory data analysis using SQL
+- Writing efficient SQL queries to extract meaningful insights

+---

 ## 🙏 Acknowledgement

-This project was completed as part of my SQL learning journey by following the SQL Data Cleaning Project from **Alex The Analyst**.
-The project was recreated and documented by me for learning and practice purposes.
+The data cleaning workflow in this project was inspired by Alex The Analyst's SQL learning series.
+After completing the guided learning, I further explored the cleaned dataset by writing additional SQL queries to analyze trends and gain insights independently.

 ---